 Competing interests.
 The authors declare that they have no conflicts of interest.

 Acknowledgments.
 The authors would like to thank Dr. Christina Tague for her feedback and comments on the manuscript.
 The authors also thank Taylor Smith for providing the regional snow water equivalent data, William Turner for his help processing the CHIRPS rainfall data, Oliver Rach for his lab support, and Dr. Dhananjay Regmi and the Himalayan Research Expedition team for their support during fieldwork.
 Special thanks to Shanker Rai, Labina Rai, Kedar Prasad Rai, Bhuvan Halide Rai, Guman Rai, Jabbar Rai, Chandra Rai, and Bikum Rai for their work as field assistants.
-Funding for the study was provided by generous support from the National Science Foundation Graduate Research Fellowship Program grant number DGE 1144085, the Robert and Patricia Switzer Foundation, the American Geophysical Union Horton Hydrology Research Grant, P.E.O.
+Funding for this study was provided by generous support from the National Science Foundation Graduate Research Fellowship Program grant number DGE 1144085, the Robert and Patricia Switzer Foundation, the American Geophysical Union Horton Hydrology Research Grant, P.E.O.
 International, the UCSB Department of Geography, and UCSB Broom Center for Demography.
 D. Sachse was partially funded by an ERC Consolidator Grant (STEEPclim) (Grant agreement No. 647035).

 References